frendsick/torth/docs/intrinsics.md

 ## ROT

 Rotate the top three items on the stack so that the third element moves to the top and the other two move one spot deeper in the stack.

+## STORE

+STORE-intrinsics pop two values from the stack.
+The second item of the stack is stored to the memory address pointed by the first.

+STORE-intrinsics require two items on the stack:

+- Top element should be of type [PTR](types.md#ptr---pointer)
+- The type of the second element should match with the used STORE-intrinsic
+  - For example, to store an integer use STORE_INT intrinsic

+Different STORE-intrinsics:

+- STORE_BOOL
+- STORE_CHAR
+- STORE_INT
+- STORE_PTR
+- STORE_STR
+- STORE_UINT8